 Beginning August 1, purchase your parking permit online through the IU Parking Portal.
 Only the permit types you are eligible to purchase will appear.

 If your name is on the waitlist for a Campus Housing permit, you will be notified at your IU email regarding the status of a permit offer, beginning in early August.
 If you do not receive an offer, please wait to purchase your ST permit until August 31, as additional offers may be made throughout the month.
 ST permits will not be required to be displayed until September 1.

 Please enter your local or campus mailing address, including room and apartment number, to receive your ST or Evening permit.

 CH permits will not be mailed but must be picked up at parking operations in the Henderson Garage, beginning August 17.

-In your purchase confirmation email, you’ll receive a link to your temporary permit that you may use beginning August 17, until your permanent one arrives.
+In your purchase confirmation email, you will receive a link to your temporary permit that you may use beginning August 17, until your permanent one arrives.

-Once you connect to IU's network, you'll be able to use your personal PC, laptop, or
+Once you connect to IU's network, you will be able to use your personal PC, laptop, or